 A pressure transducer is an electro-mechanical device that converts the mechanical force of pressure into a proportional analog electric signal.
 This analog electric signal in conjunction with a recording or read-out device serves as a measure of the applied pressure.

-Taber Industries designs and manufacturers bonded foil strain gage based pressure transducers.
+Taber Industries designs and manufactures bonded foil strain gage-based pressure transducers.

 When pressure is applied, it causes a deflection of the diaphragm which introduces strain to the gages.
 This strain will produce an electrical resistance change in the gages proportional to the pressure which then causes the Wheatstone bridge to become unbalanced resulting in an electric output.
 This electric output which is a measure of the applied pressure may be read using appropriate instrumentation.